Texas Tech Red Raiders: Football

-Through the 2019 season, the Texas Tech Red Raider football team has amassed a 571-458-32 record in 95 seasons (1925-2019).
+Through the 2019 season, the Texas Tech Red Raider football team has amassed a 571-458-32 record in 95 seasons (1925–2019).

 In 1932, the program joined the Border Intercollegiate Athletic Association.
 Five years later, the team won its first conference championship and was invited to the Sun Bowl.
 The game was played on January 1, 1938, and resulted in a 6–7 loss to West Virginia.
 Texas Tech suffered four more bowl losses before getting their first postseason win in the 1952 Sun Bowl.
 Before withdrawing from the Border Intercollegiate Athletic Association in 1956, the Red Raiders won a total of eight conference championships and one co-championship, the most titles held by a Border Conference team.

 In 1960, Texas Tech was admitted to the Southwest Conference (SWC).
 The Red Raiders won conference co-championships in 1976 and 1994.
-The team remained in the SWC until the conference ceased operations 1996.
+The team remained in the SWC until the conference ceased operations in 1996.
 Following the dissolution of the SWC, the university became a charter member of the Big 12 Conference.

-In the Big 12 Conference, the Red Raiders competed in the South Division from the athletic conference's formation until the 2010 season when the divisions were dissolved.
+In the Big 12 Conference, the Red Raiders competed in the South Division from the athletic conference's formation until the 2010 season when the divisions were eliminated.

-The Red Raiders, coached by Mike Leach from 2000–09, earned 56 wins from the 2000 through the 2006 season.
+The Red Raiders, coached by Mike Leach from 2000 to 2009, earned 56 wins from the 2000 through the 2006 season.
 During the same period, only three other Big 12 teams had more victories—Oklahoma, Texas, and Nebraska.
 In fourteen of its last fifteen seasons Tech finished with a winning record, before suffering a losing season in 2011 under then-head coach Tommy Tuberville.
 Tuberville resigned his position and was replaced by Kliff Kingsbury in 2013.
-After 6 seasons as the head football coach of his alma mater, Kingsbury was replaced by Matt Wells prior to the 2019 season.
-The Red Raiders have made 38 bowl appearances (14-23-1) which is 21st most of any university.
+After 6 seasons as the head football coach of his alma mater, Kingsbury was replaced by Matt Wells prior to the 2019 season, and then by Joey McGuire before the 2022 season.
+The Red Raiders have made 38 bowl appearances (14–23–1) which is 21st most of any university.